-I. INTRODUCTION
+1. INTRODUCTION

-Group theoretic cryptography is a relatively new discipline and overviews can be found in the two recent monographs [13], [21].
-A number of group theoretic key agreement protocols have been introduced in the last two decades, including [4] and [17], but attacks on the conjugacy search problem such as those appearing in [10], [11], [15] suggest that these types of schemes may not be practical over braid groups in low-resource environments.
-To overcome these concerns, we introduce the notion of a Meta Key Agreement and Authentication Protocol (MKAAP) (see §IV) which has many of the properties and advantages of a public-key method and requires very limited distribution of certain private keys.
+Group theoretic cryptography is a relatively new discipline that seeks to bring the core algorithmically difficult problems in combinatorial group theory into the cryptographic landscape.
+Overviews can be found in the two recent monographs [13], [21].
+Among the first generation of group theoretic based key agreement protocols to be introduced, including [4] and [17], were those based of the conjugacy search problem.
+The attacks on the conjugacy search problem, such as those appearing in [10], [11], [15] suggest that these types of schemes may not be practical over braid groups in low-resource environments.
+To overcome these concerns, we introduce the notion of a Meta Key Agreement and Authentication Protocol (MKAAP) (§4).
+This protocol has many of the properties and advantages of a public-key method and requires very limited distribution of certain private keys.

-Starting with a conjectured quantum-resistant one-way function based in braid group theory we've constructed an MKAAP which we present in this paper.
+In this paper we present an MKAAP based on a conjectured quantum-resistant one-way function based in braid group theory.
 To date, this MKAAP is immune to all known attacks introduced in group theoretic cryptography and delivers linear time performance on low-footprint processors.
+As the IoT becomes ubiquitous the need to secure low-footprint processors can be achieved using group theoretic cryptography via the MKAAP introduced below.